alina-hartford/thePANDAsCapstone/Pipeline Stages/Snowflake/README.md

 # Loading and Querying Data using SQL

 ### <ins> General Approach </ins>
-Our team utilized Snowflake to ingest the transformed data from Databricks in order to perform validation queries and create tables/views to be used in Tableau/ThoughtSpot.
+Our team utilized Snowflake to ingest the transformed data from Databricks in order to perform validation queries and create tables/views to be used in ThoughtSpot/ArcGIS.
 Snowflake was extremely helpful for joining related tables together and allowing us to verify data quality.
 We also reran some cleaning processes in Databricks after finding new outliers from our SQL queries.
 With our data being fully cleaned and transformed, we created joined views that will be used for data visualization later on in our data pipeline.
 ### <ins> DDL Statements </ins>
 After uploading all of our transformed data to Snowflake via an external stage, we created five tables to house the data and help us verify data accuracy and quality.
-These tables include the fully transformed taxi data, the fully transformed HVFHV data, the license number table, the taxi zone lookup table, and the external NYC landmark dataset.
+These tables include the fully transformed taxi data, the fully transformed HVFHV data, the license number table, the taxi zone lookup table, and the external NYC landmark table.
 We also created two outlier tables for HVFHV and Taxi so other data/business teams can look into potential data entry issues.
 Here are the DDL statements for each table:

 #### Taxi DDL Code
 ```sql